realtomaszkula/Knights-Travails/README.md

 winning node(END) -> parent -> parent -> parent -> parent -> nil (START)

 The nil means you have reached the start of the search since only the starting node does not have a parent.
+Every parent is one step that the knight took towards the final position.